FoRTExperiment/fortedata/README.md

 **Future Data Availability**

-* Light interception data (see `fd_ceptometer()`) for 2020 is being calibrated with the adjacent UMBS AmeriFlux tower PAR data (US-UMb tower ID).

 * 3-D lidar structural data has been held up further by COVID-19.
 Access to computing resources to process said data have been greatly encumbered.
-Not likely complete until spring 2021.
+Not likely complete until Summer 2021.

 * Processing of 2019 and 2020 photosynthesis data (see `fd_photosynthesis()` for 2018) is underway and will hopefully be done by the end of 2020.